TheEvergreenStateCollege/upper-division-cs-23-24/dsa-23au/notes/docs/week-07/Assignments-07.md

   in your personal Maven project and commit it to a pull request.
 * Adding a unit test to [`ListWrapperFactory`](https://github.com/TheEvergreenStateCollege/upper-division-cs/blob/main/dsa-23au/java-dsa/arrays-links/src/test/java/dev/codewithfriends/ListWrapperFactory.java) and modifying `ArrayWrapper` or `LinkedListWrapper` to pass the test.
-* Add a sorting algorithm of your choice to the [`pixel-sort`](https://github.com/TheEvergreenStateCollege/upper-division-cs/tree/main/dsa-23au/java-dsa/pixel-sort) project.
+* Add a sorting algorithm of your choice to the [`pixel-sort`](https://github.com/TheEvergreenStateCollege/upper-division-cs/tree/main/dsa-23au/java-dsa/pixel-sort) project, to complete it and produce a pixel-sorted image of your choice.
   (you may copy, paste, and adapt any code that you typed in by hand and committed to GitHub on your account).
   Commit any code you write and progress you make, even if it's not complete,